+- 1) Continue current approach

-- 2) Tweak current approach - 3) New approach
+- 2) Tweak current approach

-Table 27 Recommendations from Covid-19 lockdown demand review Continue current approach Tweak current approach New approach Continue risk-based Keep incident triggers 1) Make ST demand 1) investments - the highunder review in light of forecasting 'open source' risk areas in 2018 were Covid-19 (or other and readily available on not at risk in 2020. exceptional our website, inviting 2) Undertake annual circumstances).
-Peak scrutiny and challenges (and also encouraging executive 'deep dive' of demand is not following water efficiency). summer preparations in normal patterns. forecasting, supply, 2) Allocate and provide 2) Undertake a review of demand management demand, customer and regular volunteer incident roles in advance options - linked to incident management.
-3) Maintain approach of support volunteers WRMP24 demand running incidents from need clarity and to be actions the Head Office.
-Seeking well-practiced. to operate remotely 3) Introduce spot checks for (albeit in exceptional third party suppliers (e.g. circumstances) added bottled water) to ensure extra complexity. they can deliver against the SLAs.
-4) Plan maintenance when higher probability 4) Activate software to demand will be low with prevent contacts being regular reviews and delivered to customers options to re-instate outside the 0900 to 2100 production. window (except in 5) Maintain new approach exceptional of having customer team circumstances). 'manage' pockets of 5) Pro-actively brief MPs and councillors in high customer contact, comparing notes with risk areas, asking for Network Control who their help to spread key might miss small pockets messages caused by airlocks and the like 6) Continue to broaden customer contact options (social media, self-help, bots, WhatsApp etc.) to enable call centre to focus on vulnerable customers at peak times 7) Continue to strengthen PSR 8) Continue 'peace time' relationship building with LRFs and other key
+- 3) New approach

+Table 27 Recommendations from Covid-19 lockdown demand review

+Continu le current approach Tweak current approach New an proach

+1) Continue risk-based 1) Keen incident triggers 1) Make ST demand

+-) investments - the high- ±) under review in light of -) forecasting 'open source'

+risk areas in 2018 were Covid-19 (or other and readily available on

+not at risk in 2020. exceptional our website, inviting

+2) Undertake annual circumstances).
+Peak scrutiny and challenges

+, executive 'deep dive' of demand is not following (and also encouraging

+summer preparations in normal patterns. water efficiency).

+forecasting, supply.
+2) Allocate and provide 2) Undertake a review of

+demand, customer and , regular volunteer , demand management

+incident management. incident roles in advance options - linked to

+3) Maintain approach of support volunteers WRMP24 demand

+, running incidents from need clarity and to be actions

+the Head Office.
+Seeking well-practiced.

+to operate remotely 3) Introduce spot checks for

+(albeit in exceptional third party suppliers (e.g.

+circumstances) added bottled water) to ensure

+extra complexity. they can deliver against

+4) Plan maintenance when the SLAs.

+higher probability 4) Activate software to

+demand will be low with prevent contacts being

+regular reviews and delivered to customers

+options to re-instate outside the 0900 to 2100

+production. window (except in

+5) Maintain new approach exceptional

+of having customer team circumstances).

+'manage' pockets of 5) Pro-actively brief MPs

+customer contact, and councillors in high

+comparing notes with risk areas, asking for

+Network Control who their help to spread key

+might miss small pockets messages

+caused by alriocks and

+(c) the like

+6) customer contact

+ontions (social modia

+self-bein bots

+WhatsAnn etc.) to enable

+call centre to focus on

+vulnerable customers at

+peak times

+7) Continue to strengthen

+- / PSR

+8) Continue 'peace time'

+with LREs and other key

+stakeholders as a priority

+- it navs excentional

+dividends in incidents